gregulator/silver-c/README.md

 Silver-c (aka, "libag")
 =====

-Collection of libraries that make C easier to use without sacrificing performance.
+Collection of libraries that make C more powerful and easier to use without sacrificing performance.

 **MODULES**